OSIPI/TF6.2_DCE-DSC-MRI_Challenges/README.md

 1. Clone or pull this directory
 2. Analyse the Challenge data set
     - Find the challenge data for download [here](https://osf.io/u7a6f/files)
-3. Save Nifti files in specifc name format which is different for synthetic and clinical data sets:
+3. Save NIfTI files in specifc name format which is different for synthetic and clinical data sets:
     - Synthetic_P#_Visit#.nii
     - Clinical_P#_Visit#.nii
     - See an example directory in the correct formatting in the constant Ktrans [test case](Scoring/entryDirectories/constantKtransModel)